mcapinsk/CAC-CAP/README.md

 ## Suggested order of reading the files

+- validatedTrajectory.h/cpp
+These files contain a method for validating that a strategy goes above or below a prescribed level.
+The validation is performed by means of the Krawczyk parallel shooting method.

--
+- conservativeMap.h/cpp
+These files contain a computer assisted proof of chaos for conservative maps.
+The routine validateChaosInConservativeMaps() provides a computer assisted proof of Theorem 1.2 from the paper.

--
+- nonTwistSF.h/cpp
+These files contain a computer assisted proof of Theorem 1.3. from the paper.

 ## Authorship

-Only the contents of the folder CAC-CAP/CAC-CAP constitute the proof of Arnold diffusion in the 3bp, and the files included there have been written by Maciej J. Capinski.
+Only the contents of the folder CAC-CAP/CAC-CAP constitute the proof from the paper, and the files included there have been written by Maciej J. Capinski.
 The remaining files are part of the CAPD library.
 These have been created by the CAPD Group.